 But what if I fancy jumping on a treadmill for some HIIT intervals, I hear you say?
 Where do I put a 2 metre long treadmill if I like to run, but have no space for it?
 Well the clever people at Technogym have thought of that too, and designed and manufactured the perfect fold-up treadmill, which when stored takes up less than 1 sqm, and as it’s on wheels can easily be transported to other rooms.

 With a small outlay, a home gym is now more affordable and attainable than ever.
-By choosing a few key pieces of equipment, following a programme that you enjoy, you can ensure you always get to the ‘gym’ and missed workouts will be a thing of the past.
+By choosing a few key pieces of home gym equipment, following a routine that you enjoy, you will ensure you always get to the ‘gym’ and missed workouts will be a thing of the past.